brycewray/hugo-site/content/posts/2022/05/webmentions-yes-javascript-no-the-code.md

 ### The web content

-Now---finally!---we provide the actual HTML content for the partial, complete with some fairly tortured [`range`](https://gohugo.io/functions/range/) and [`with`](https://gohugo.io/functions/with/) constructions that check for, and provide applicable parts of, the webmentions.
+Now --- finally! --- we provide the actual HTML content for the partial, complete with some fairly tortured [`range`](https://gohugo.io/functions/range/) and [`with`](https://gohugo.io/functions/with/) constructions that check for, and provide applicable parts of, the webmentions.
 And what do I mean by "check for"?
 Well, if you saw that API snippet I provided above, you'll notice not all parts have the same keys.
 After all, some items are `reply-to` entries (now `replyTo` since what we did above), some have `content` entries, and so on; thus, we have to check the items for the presence or absence of such entries and then loop accordingly.

 First, we begin the overall `with` conditional: